These 10 Essential Oils Will Shorten Your Cold Overnight

 Clove is another aromatic essential oil to try to prevent colds, Clark recommends.
 Like a lot of the other essential oils mentioned here, it has antibacterial properties.
 She suggests diffusing or mixing with a carrier oil to apply.

 Known for its calming and sleep-inducing properties, lavender is also a cold fighter, too, because it's anti-inflammatory, antimicrobial, antibacterial, antiviral, and anti-carcinogenic.
 "Our lavender oil is filled with immune-boosting compounds that can be incredibly useful in treating congestion and coughing," Panton says.
-"When inhaled, it's known to help loosen up phlegm and ease your breathing.
+"When inhaled, it's known to help loosen up the phlegm and ease your breathing.
 Just add 10 to 15 drops into a diffuser and you're all set!"